-Panos Y. Papalambros is the James B. Angell Distinguished University Professor and the Donald C. Graham Professor of Engineering and a Professor of Mechanical Engineering; he is also Professor of Architecture, and Professor of Art and Design; and serves as the founding executive director of the Integrative Systems & Design Division, College of Engineering, at the University of Michigan.
+Panos Y. Papalambros is the James B. Angell Distinguished University Professor and the Donald C. Graham Professor of Engineering.
+He is a Professor of Mechanical Engineering, Professor of Architecture, and Professor of Art and Design; and serves as the founding Chair of the Integrative Systems & Design Division, College of Engineering, at the University of Michigan.

 During his tenure at Michigan he served as mechanical engineering department chair (1992-98, and 2007-08) and as founding director of several research laboratories and centers: Optimal Design (ODE) Laboratory (1980-); Design Laboratory (1990-92); Ford Durability Simulation Center (1992-94); Automotive Research Center (1994-2003); General Motors Collaborative Research Laboratory (1998-2002); the Antilium Project (2003-2008), and the Ford BlockM Sustainability Laboratory (2006-2009).
 He was the founding chair and director of the University of Michigan interdisciplinary Design Science Doctoral Program (2006-2011).

 His research interests include design science and design optimization, with applications to sustainable design, automotive systems, such as hybrid and electric vehicles; design of complex engineered systems; and architectural design.
 With D. J.Wilde, he co-authored the textbook Principles of Optimal Design: Modeling and Computation (1988, 2000, 2017 forthcoming).
 He has published over 340 articles in journals, conference proceedings, and books.